The World’s Best Foodie Walks

 Where to dine after: We were too full to eat a large meal again that day.
 If you get hungry later try the Vietnamese pho on Victoria Street, Richmond.

-ISTANBUL – TURKISH MARKET TASTINGS
+ISTANBUL – TURKISH MARKET TOUR

 The tour: Markets of Istanbul

 The guide: Aylin Oney Tan, a culinary writer and food columnist for Istanbul’s national daily newspaper, Cumhuriyet.

 Why do it: For a local insight into the city’s markets and to discover the best places to shop for everything from coffee and spices to dried fruit and cheese.

 Food you’ll try: Dried fruit and vegetables, such as kayisi doneri (a fruit doner kebab); Turkish cold cuts and cheeses, such as pastirma and tulum (sheep cheese in dried goat skin); tavuk göğsü, a creamy pudding made of finely shredded chicken breast; lokum (Turkish delight); pickles and peppers; and (at an annotated sit-down tasting), traditional buffet dishes, such as pickled cabbage in yoghurt and succulent kebabs.

 Highlight: Pulverised wild cherry kernels from Malatya Pazari.

 Where it starts: We began our tour at Mısır Çarşısı, the Egyptian Market or Spice Bazaar at Eminönü.

 Where to stay: We stay in apartment rentals in Beyoğlu when we’re in Istanbul, from where it’s a fascinating 30-minute amble down to the Egyptian Market.